MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-knowledge.md

 }
 ```

-Next, go to **MessagesController.cs**, and add the following namespaces.
+Next, go to 'MessagesController.cs', and add the following namespaces.

 ```cs
 using Microsoft.Bot.Builder.Dialogs;